Key findings

 Every Vanguard ETF listed in this guide has a Product Disclosure Statement (PDS) and Target Market Determination (TMD) available at vanguard.com.au.
 Reading the PDS before investing is not just a legal formality, it is the most direct way to understand what you are buying.

 Past performance figures referenced in this article are from Vanguard's official December 2025 "ETFs at a Glance" document and the March 2026 VAS fact sheet.
-Past performance is not an indication of future performance.
+Past performance is not a reliable indicator of future returns.
 All investments carry risk including the possible loss of capital.

 Check how your Vanguard ETFs fit together